TL;DR

 Local Backlinks

 You are already a stand-up individual who is actively involved in the community.
-You're a member of your local chamber of commerce, BNI, and other types of memberships and contributing through sponsorships to the evolution of the community.
+You're a member of your local chamber of commerce, BNI, and other organizations, and you contribute to the evolution of the community through sponsorships.

 Why not leverage this to get some local backlink juice to your business?

-In addition to sponsoring local community entities like churches and neighborhood schools, numerous other effective strategies for gaining valuable backlinks exist.
+In addition to sponsoring local community entities like churches and neighborhood schools, numerous other effective strategies exist for gaining valuable backlinks.

 Engaging in local events and charities can provide opportunities for backlinks from event pages and press releases.
 Collaborating with local bloggers and influencers for features or guest posts can also be a fruitful avenue.